sebastienbarbier/seven23_server/README.md

 723e
 ====

-It s a django project to help me monitor my expenses.
-OpenSource project, hope will also be useful to others.
+Django project to help me monitor my expenses.
+OpenSource project, hope might be useful to someone.

-Currently in a hugh refactoring, I am still working on it so might be good to wait before using.
+Currently in huge refactoring, still working on it so might be good to wait a bit.